open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 #### Tracing

-Tracing instrumentation is still under active development, and may change in a variety of ways.
-This includes span names, attached attributes, instrumented endpoints, etc. Until this feature graduates to stable, there are no guarantees of backwards compatibility for tracing instrumentation.
+Tracing instrumentation is still under active development, and changes might be made to span names, attached attributes, instrumented endpoints, or other aspects of the telemetry.
+Until this feature graduates to stable, there are no guarantees of backwards compatibility for tracing instrumentation.

 #### Metrics

-The lifecycle of metrics in the Collector follows the following cycle, each stage is documented below:
+The Collector's metrics follow a four-stage lifecycle:

 > Alpha metric → Stable metric → Deprecated metric → Deleted metric